anon-blue/anon.blue/README.txt

                                         t  e  the
-                                          l    qqqq                  no i won't xooxo fu          the engd anyone here?                                 end
+                                          l    qqqq                  no i wotst xooxo fu          the engd anyone here?                                 end